Why the apostille is just the beginning for Saudi

 Where we can help and where we cannot

-We handle the India-side chain end to end.
+We handle the India-side work end to end.
 State HRD or SDM as the document requires, MEA apostille, certified translation where Saudi asks for Arabic.
 For Mosaddaqa, we help coordinate university responses to the Saudi Cultural Mission queries when our customer's degree is from a university we have worked with before.
-For QVP, the file itself is uploaded by you or your Saudi employer; we help you prepare the experience and qualification documents in the format Takamol expects.
+For QVP, the upload itself is done by you or your Saudi employer; we help you prepare the experience and qualification documents in the format Takamol expects.